rebekahmanjali04-bit/100-hires--portfolio-project/README.md

 I searched the current Cursor plugin marketplace for the Claude Code and Codex add-ons mentioned in the instructions.

 The exact add-ons were not available in the version of Cursor I installed.
 I explored the plugin marketplace and settings to investigate available integrations and understand how plugin management works in Cursor.
+ Opened a project folder in Cursor
+ Explored the Cursor plugin marketplace
+ Investigated availability of Claude Code and Codex add-ons